zhenHai1021/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

 3. Non-repudiation: The signer cannot **deny** their intention of the transaction since the DS uniquely binds them to it.
 An entity cannot at a later time deny having signed information.
 Access to public key alone does not enable forging valid signatures.
 Ensuring secret keys used for authentication and non-repudiation have not been revoked before use.
 Revocation of key-pairs prevent exploitation of leaked secret keys by unauthorized
 > [!Note]
->  Similar to how a vendor checks the validity of a credit card online before accepting payment, verifying the revocation status of a key-pair requires an "online" check through methods like certificate revocation lists.
-Failure to revoke stolen key pairs promptly can lead to unauthorized use, such as signing bogus certificates for malicious purposes, which may only be discovered after the fact.
+>  Similar to vendors checking the credit card validity online before accepting payment, verifying revocation status of a key-pair requires an "online" check through methods like certificate revocation lists.
+Failure to revoke stolen key pairs promptly can lead to unauthorized use, such as signing bogus for malicious purposes, which may only be discovered after the fact.

 4. Security: DS are virtually **impossible to forge**, provided the p**rivate key remains secure**.